milonmaze/privacy-terms-observatory/code.org/privacy.md

 Students age 13 or over can also, at their discretion, post their projects to their social media accounts.

-In our elementary school courses, Students create stories, games, or art using tools, such as Play Lab, which are limited to using artwork and sounds provided by Code.org.
+In our elementary school courses, Students create stories, games, or art using tools, such as Play Lab and Sprite Lab, which are generally limited to using artwork and sounds provided by Code.org or uploaded by their teacher.
+Where we do allow custom uploads by Students in these tools (e.g., uploading an image for a Student-created storyboard), Students are advised never to upload any media containing Personal Information and we implement controls that block Student sharing of projects to the Code.org public gallery that contain custom uploads.
 Students can write dialogues for these projects.
 Some text provided by Students in these tools is automatically analyzed and moderated to help prevent sharing of personal data like email addresses and phone numbers.

-Our middle school and high school courses teach Students to make more complex apps and games.
+Our middle school and high school courses teach Students to make more complex apps and games, such as App Lab, Game Lab, and Web Lab.
 These tools allow the Students to upload custom photos, sounds and/or videos.
 (See below)
-Student-uploaded images, sounds, or videos (for App Lab, Game Lab, and Web Lab Projects)	Collected if a Student chooses to upload custom files.
-Creating apps with these programming tools is part of our courses for grades 6+.
-Only Students age 13 and older, or Students under 13 who are working in a classroom whose Teacher has added the Student to a class section, can choose to upload custom images, sounds, and videos to the Code.org platform to use within apps or games that they create.
-Students under 13 are advised never to upload any media containing Personal Information.
+Student-uploaded images, sounds, or videos	Collected if a Student chooses to upload custom files.
+Only Students age 13 and older, or Students under 13 who are working in a classroom whose Teacher has added the Student to a class section, can choose to upload custom images, sounds, and videos to the Code.org platform to use within apps or games that they create in programing tools as part of our courses for grades 6+ (App Lab, Game Lab, and Web Lab).
+Students under 13 are advised never to upload any media containing Personal Information and we do not allow Students under the age of 13 to share projects created using these tools to the Code.org public gallery.

+Similarly, where custom uploads are allowed for programming tools intended for younger students (e.g, Play Lab and Sprite Lab), Students are advised never to upload any media containing Personal Information and we implement controls that block Student sharing of projects that contain custom uploads.

 These files are not used by Code.org for any purpose other than within these projects.
-These projects may be shared and remixed as described above, subject to those restrictions imposed on Students under 13.
+These projects may be shared and remixed as described above, subject to those restrictions described.
 Data collected by Student-created apps	Collected if users of a code project created by the Student choose to enter data into the app.
 Students may use Code.org to create their own apps.
 Depending on the app author’s design, a Student-created app may in turn collect data by prompting other Users (anybody who tries using the Student-created app) to enter information, such as a favorite movie.

 If a Student creates an app that collects and stores data in this fashion, all data entered by Users of the app may be accessed and possibly shared publicly by the app author, the app itself, and potentially anybody with a link to view the app.
 Code.org does not itself use or share this data outside of the app.